VirtualEmbryo/lumen_network/README.md

 	* topology 		: *string*, topology of the network.
 Can be *hexagonal*, *triangular* or *chain* (1d).
 	* nlayers		: *int*, number of layers of the network.
 	* pbc			: *boolean*, include periodic boundary conditions if *True*.
 Works only for 1D *chain* configurations.
-	* nbicellular 	: *int*, number of bicellular lumens.
+	* nbicellular 	: *int*, number of bi-cellular lumens.
 	* seed 			: *int*, specify the seed for RNG.
 Default is *None*, else an integer.

 * tensions